-Doctors usually make a pneumonia diagnosis after a physical examination, but also might order a chest X-ray, blood tests, and (sometimes) bacterial cultures of mucus produced by coughing.
+Doctors usually make a pneumonia diagnosis after a physical examination.
+They'll check a child's appearance, breathing pattern, and vital signs, and listen to the lungs for abnormal sounds.
+They might order a chest X-ray, blood tests, and (sometimes) bacterial cultures of mucus produced by coughing.

-In most cases, pneumonia can be treated with oral antibiotics given at home.
+In most cases, pneumonia is treated with antibiotics taken by mouth at home.
 The type of antibiotic used depends on the type of pneumonia.
 In some cases, other members of the household might be treated with medication to prevent illness.

-If your doctor has prescribed antibiotics for bacterial pneumonia, give the medicine on schedule for as long as directed.
-This will help your child recover faster and will decrease the chance that infection will spread to other household members.
-For wheezing, a doctor might recommend using a nebulizer.
+If your child has bacterial pneumonia and the doctor has prescribed antibiotics, give the medicine on schedule for as long as directed.
+This will help your child recover faster and help prevent the infection from spreading to other household members.
+For wheezing, the doctor might recommend using a nebulizer or an inhaler.

-Ask the doctor before you use a medicine to treat your child's cough because cough suppressants stop the lungs from clearing mucus, which may not be helpful in some types of pneumonia.
-Over-the-counter cough and cold medications are not recommended for kids under 6 years old.
+Ask the doctor before you use a medicine to treat your child's cough because cough suppressants stop the lungs from clearing mucus, which isn't helpful in some types of pneumonia.
+Over-the-counter cough and cold medications are not recommended for any kids under 6 years old.

-Take your child's temperature at least once each morning and each evening, and call the doctor if it goes above 102°F (38.9°C) in an older infant or child, or above 100.4°F (38°C) in an infant under 6 months of age.
+Take your child's temperature at least once each morning and each evening, and call the doctor if it goes above 102°F (38.9°C) in an older infant or child, or above 100.4°F (38°C) in a baby under 6 months of age.

-Check your child's lips and fingernails to make sure that they are rosy and pink, not bluish or gray, which is a sign that the lungs are not getting enough oxygen.
+Check your child's lips and fingernails to make sure they are rosy and pink.
+Call your doctor if they are bluish or gray, which is a sign that the lungs are not getting enough oxygen.